Expert Level • Advanced Structuring & Leadership

 Will I receive a certificate of completion?

 Yes.
-After completing the course, you’ll receive a digital certificate you can add to your LinkedIn profile, resume, or CV.
+After completing the program requirements, you’ll receive a digital certificate you can add to your LinkedIn profile, resume, or professional portfolio.

 Can my company enroll a team or request a customised program?

 Yes.
-Organisations often enroll lending, risk, and ESG teams together to build a common understanding of instruments, compliance, and reporting expectations.
+Organisations often enroll structuring, credit, risk, ESG, and product teams together to build consistent evaluation standards and governance.

-For group enrollments or custom programs, please contact us and we’ll share options.
+For group enrollments or customised delivery, contact us and we’ll share available options.